Algebraic Diversity: Principles of a Group-Theoretic Approach to Signal Processing: Blind Group Matching

 \subsection{Current methodology in summary}

-The current blind group-matching methodology proceeds as follows. \begin{enumerate}[label=(\arabic*)] \item \textbf{Structure check via $\alpha$.} Compute the coloring index $\alpha(\mathbf{R}) = \|\mathbf{R} - \bar{q} \mathbf{I}\|_F / \|\mathbf{R}\|_F$, with $\bar{q} = \Tr(\mathbf{R})/M$ (see~\cite{thornton2026ad} for properties and bounds).
-If $\alpha \approx 0$, the signal is white and no group offers an advantage over the trivial group; stop. \item \textbf{Continuous search via DCG EVP.} Apply the double-commutator GEVP of Theorem~\ref{thm:dcgevp} on a candidate subspace $\mathcal{B} \subseteq \mathfrak{u}(M)$ to produce one or more candidate generators. \item \textbf{Group assembly via sequential deflation.} When multiple generators are needed, iterate the sequential GEVP of Section~\ref{sec:seqgevp} to construct $G_K \subseteq \Aut(\mathbf{R})$ one generator at a time.
-The procedure terminates when the rejection test at threshold $\tau$ fires; the returned subgroup is sound (every accepted permutation is in $\Aut(\mathbf{R})$) but may be a proper subgroup of $\Aut(\mathbf{R})$ when the basis-design condition of Section~\ref{sec:seqgevp} is not met. \item \textbf{Consistency validation via $D_{CV}$.} Use the cross-validation criterion of~(\ref{eq:dcv}) on at least two snapshots to confirm that the assembled group is consistent with the data.
+At the highest level, the methodology has two stages: \emph{library discovery}, in which candidate matched groups are proposed directly from the data rather than supplied by hand, followed by a \emph{two-tier selection} that chooses among the candidates and rejects spurious matches.
+Discovery is the role of the double-commutator GEVP of Theorem~\ref{thm:dcgevp} and its sequential extension: the continuous relaxation returns one or more generators whose closure proposes groups, so that even a practitioner with no prior model obtains a short list of structured candidates instead of searching the full subgroup lattice.
+Selection is then two-tiered.
+The first tier is a fast prefilter on effective dimension: a candidate $G$ whose group-averaged estimator $\hat{\mathbf{R}}_G$ has a participation ratio inconsistent with the data, $D_2(\hat{\mathbf{R}}_G)$ far from $D_2(\hat{\mathbf{R}})$, is screened out before any expensive test.
+The second tier scores the survivors for consistency, by the cross-validation residual $D_{CV}$ of~\eqref{eq:dcv} against the no-symmetry baseline, with the $\hat{\kappa}$ trajectory as confirmation.
+Discovery proposes; the two tiers dispose.
+The steps below instantiate this two-stage architecture in the order they are applied. \begin{enumerate}[label=(\arabic*)] \item \textbf{Structure check via $\alpha$.} Compute the coloring index $\alpha(\mathbf{R}) = \|\mathbf{R} - \bar{q} \mathbf{I}\|_F / \|\mathbf{R}\|_F$, with $\bar{q} = \Tr(\mathbf{R})/M$ (see~\cite{thornton2026ad} for properties and bounds).
+If $\alpha \approx 0$, the signal is white and no group offers an advantage over the trivial group; stop. \item \textbf{Continuous search via DCG EVP.} Apply the double-commutator GEVP of Theorem~\ref{thm:dcgevp} on a candidate subspace $\mathcal{B} \subseteq \mathfrak{u}(M)$ to produce one or more candidate generators. \item \textbf{Group assembly via sequential deflation.} When multiple generators are needed, iterate the sequential GEVP of Section~\ref{sec:seqgevp} to construct $G_K \subseteq \Aut(\mathbf{R})$ one generator at a time, using the span-search form (searching the candidate span, not only the smallest direction, for a defect-zero extension) so that the procedure recovers the full $\Aut(\mathbf{R})$ whenever the candidate basis spans a generating set.
+The returned subgroup is always sound (every accepted permutation is in $\Aut(\mathbf{R})$); it equals $\Aut(\mathbf{R})$ when the basis is rich enough and is otherwise a proper subgroup. \item \textbf{Consistency validation via $D_{CV}$.} Use the cross-validation criterion of~(\ref{eq:dcv}) on at least two snapshots to confirm that the assembled group is consistent with the data.
 For Abelian groups, an exhaustive partition-enumeration search over all Abelian groups of the relevant order is feasible and takes milliseconds. \item \textbf{Verification via $\kappa$ trajectory.} Plot the structural capacity trajectory $\hat{\kappa}(L)$ as $L$ increases; a stable, monotone trajectory confirms the match. \end{enumerate}

 The methodology covers the library-free Abelian case (step 4 via partition enumeration), the structured-library non-Abelian case under the soundness guarantee of Section~\ref{sec:seqgevp} (steps 2 and 3 with sequential deflation, returning a subgroup of $\Aut(\mathbf{R})$), and the off-grid continuous parameter case (via conjugation sweeps tracked by $\hat{\psi}$, which is valid within an orbit class even though it is biased across orbit classes).